General information on data processing

 Deletion of personal data

 We will hold your personal data as long as required to provide you with the services or information you have requested and to execute and administer your business relationship with us.
 If you have asked us not to communicate with you, we will hold this information as long as required to comply with your request.
-We are also required to keep certain of your personal data (e.g. relating to business or tax relevant transactions) for certain retention periods under applicable law.
+We are also required to keep certain of your personal data (e.g. relating to business) for certain retention periods under applicable law.
 Your personal data will be promptly deleted when it is no longer required for these purposes.

 If you would like your record to be deleted earlier by the Centre, please notify us accordingly by contacting email@example.com.